 We can also further adapt the course by:

 We specialise in small class sizes so that you get personal time with the tutor.

-We deliver our Structuring & Writing Reports course at venues in central London, all easily accessible by public transport.
+We deliver our business report writing training course at venues in central London, all easily accessible by public transport.
 All the rooms have natural daylight, independent air conditioning and free Wi-Fi.

 If your journey into London means an early start, don’t worry; on your arrival you can have a light and tasty breakfast of fresh bread, pastries, cereals and fruit.
 Throughout the day there's an endless supply of freshly brewed coffee and speciality teas as well as chilled water, fruit and homemade snacks.
 Most venues also provide a hot lunch and all can cater to special dietary requirements.

 This contains nine modules.
 Please note that we cover the same content as outlined on this page, but some of the modules have been rearranged to work better online.
 You can see the actual modules by clicking on the 'Sample' button near the top right of this page.

 - Do you have what it takes?
 The skills needed to write reports